These Persian beef cutlets (kotlet) are made with potatoes, coated in bread crumbs and pan fried to make a very family friendly dish.

 Step-by-step directions

-1. Cook the potatoes and cauliflower in boiling water until vegetables are fork tender.
-Drain water and mash the vegetables in the pot with a potato masher.
+- Mash the potatoes.
+Boil the potatoes until fork tender.
+Drain water and mash with a potato masher.
 Transfer to a large mixing bowl and allow it to cool to room temperature.

-2. Grate onion by hand or use a food processor with a grating attachment.
+- Grate the onion.
+Grate onion by hand or use a food processor with a grating attachment.
+Grated onion makes a smoother kotlet mixture than just chopping or mincing.

 Expert Tips and Recipe FAQS